Send the link below via email or IMCopy

-It doesn't matter how you do it, but you need a method to organize your research information.
+You need a method to organize your research information.
 This will not only help you stay sane; it will provide the basic resource info you need to create in-text citations and your Works Cited/References page (see Perdue's OWL resources for citation explanations and formatting guidelines).
-There are many methods for keeping it together.
+There are many tools for keeping it together.
 It's not about which one you choose, but how you use it.
-One of the best, tried and true techniques is using index cards.
-You can use this method for print or online resources.
-You will need a big batch of index cards which you will use in two different ways:
+One of the best, tried and true techniques is using index cards., which you will use in two different ways:

 Source cards (one per source)- these cards will contain all the information you'll need for your Works Cited/References page.
 If you take any idea from a source, the first thing you must do is create a source card.
 You may not end up using that particular resource for your final product, but you never know.
 You may also create a master list of all your resources.
 Just

 make sure you assign a number or letter to each individual source.

 Source note cards (as many as you need)- Must be identified with source code (# or letter).
 It contains just

 This can be a direct quote (indicated by quotation marks), a paraphrase, or summary (indicate which, e.g.- "P" or "S").
 Later on, you may want to color-code these by subject/subtopic.
 This process will help you make connections, which will help you organize your first draft.